Last update: 22 July 2022

 Effective date: 20 April 2012

-Despite the fact that Mexico has only just established formal regulatory guidelines, in 2011 there were already 23 non-originator biologicals registered on the Mexican market.
+Despite the fact that Mexico has established formal regulatory guidelines in early 2012, there were already 23 non-originator biologicals registered on the Mexican market in 2011.
 The number of biocomparables in Mexico is expected to swell following the patent expiries of 10 global biological blockbusters during 2012.

 COFEPRIS issued a regulation in 2013, which took effect on 9 February 2015, for older non-originator biologicals, known as ‘biolimbos’, registered prior to 19 October 2011.
 The regulation sets out tests and methods for drug interchangeability, biocomparability tests and new safety, efficacy and quality requirements .